Simulation-Decomposition/simdec-matlab/README.md

 ![image](https://github.com/Simulation-Decomposition/simdec-matlab/assets/37065157/2304f44a-05b1-4c9d-88c8-d4862ca54258)

+**That's it, your SimDec analysis is completed!**

+But you can customize it furhter.

-Feel free to go an extra step, - name the states (i.e., *low*, *medium*, *high*) and merge the cells of the legend with the same state.
+And feel free to go an extra step in your reporting, - name the states (i.e., *low*, *medium*, *high*) and merge the cells of the legend with the same state.
+The help to make those automatic in would be greatly approeciated!

-That's it, you SimDec analysis is completed.
-Unless you want to customize it furhter.

 ### 4. Customize